nextcloud/end_to_end_encryption_rfc/RFC.md

 Given a share with User A, B and C.
 User C is removed by User A at a later time.
 User C now tries to gain access to the share again by first adding itself via Nextcloud share API.
-User C adds itself to recipients array of metadata file again.
+User C adds itself to users array of metadata file again.
 User A/B can now detect the malicious attack as the hash of the latest metadata is not in keyChecksums.

 #### User with valid certificate tries to add himself
 In this scenario the attacker is a valid user of the Nextcloud instance and therefore has a certificate issued by the Nextcloud server or trusted CA.
 Main idea of the attack:
-- Attacker adds himself to the recipients list and waits until a new metadata key is used.
+- Attacker adds himself to the users list and waits until a new metadata key is used.
 - The new metadata-key will be encrypted with the public key of the attacker

 This attack is prohibited by the signature on the metadata file and the metadata key.